-c.2 Every school is required to identify and address the SEN of the pupils that they support.

-c.3c Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.
+- 6.2 Every school is required to identify and address the SEN of the pupils that they support. - 6.36 Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.